 substr( in template (present) any_string_or_sequence_type inpar, in integer index, in integer count ) return input_string_or_sequence_type

 This function returns a substring or subsequence from a value that is of a binary string type (bitstring, hexstring, octetstring), a character string type (charstring, universal charstring), or a sequence type (record of, set of or array).
-If inpar is a literal (i.e. type is not explicitly given) the corresponding type is retrieved from the value contents.
+If inpar is a literal (i.e. type is not explicitly given) the corresponding type shall be retrieved from the value contents.
 The type of the substring or subsequence returned is the root type of the input parameter.
 The starting point of substring or subsequence to return is defined by the second parameter (index).
 Indexing starts from zero.
 The third input parameter (count) defines the length of the substring or subsequence to be returned.
 The units of length for string types are as defined in table 4 of the present document.
 For sequence types, the unit of length is element.

 NOTE: Please note that the root types of arrays is record of, therefore if inpar is an array the returned type is record of.
 This, in some cases, may lead to different indexing in inpar and in the returned value.